-Zscaler has taken multiple steps to mitigate the aforementioned issues:
+Zscaler has taken multiple steps to mitigate these issues:

 Zscaler recommends that customers enable SSL inspection, so Zscaler can insert an XFF header in each request.
 Inserting an XFF header allows Google to isolate the offending client, without affecting the traffic of other clients.

-In addition to working with Google, Zscaler has also added monitoring capabilities to detect Google Captcha on its ZEN dynamically where a signature pattern has been added to detect Google Captcha incidents and the Zscaler Operations team is alerted in real-time when a Captcha incident happens.
-When a Captcha is detected, Zscaler might add IP addresses to the affected ZEN or rotate IP addresses to reduce the likelihood of this issue.
+In addition to working with Google, Zscaler has also added monitoring capabilities to dynamically detect Google Captcha on our Zscaler Enforcement Nodes (ZENs).
+To do this, Zscaler added a signature pattern to detect Google Captcha incidents and the Zscaler Operations team is alerted in real-time when a Captcha incident happens.
+When a Captcha is detected, Zscaler might add IP addresses to the affected ZEN or rotate IP addresses to reduce the likelihood of this issue occurring again.

 Geolocation errors might occur when the Zscaler data center IP address ranges are incorrectly interpreted by Google's Geo-IP mapping system.
 This might lead to an IP address being incorrectly mapped to a different region.
 For example, an IP address in Miami might map to an IP address in Mexico City.

 To resolve this issue, Zscaler has shared its IP ranges with Google and barring a rare corruption of the Geo-IP system, this issue is fixed.

 Also, in certain regions, geolocation errors might be attributed to the fact that Zscaler customers are sending data to Zscaler from countries where Zscaler doesn't have a data center.
 In this case, Google returns content based on the IP address of the Zscaler data center.